 Fresh sliced onion for crunch.

-Or outdoor patio, a favorite spot on a nice sunny day.
+The outdoor patio, a favorite spot on a nice sunny day.

-They have a great (and very reasonably priced) beer and wine menu.
-This is a new thing…….
+They have a great (and very reasonably priced) beer and wine menu, too.

 You might hear people in Santa Fe call them The Bobcat Bite.
 This was the name of their first restaurant that was located on the outskirts of the city, when the menu was strictly burgers, chops and steaks.
 They called it the Bobcat because when they first opened, bobcats in the area would come down, and people would toss them scraps.
 The bobcats would come back for more, and became mascots of the place.
 Then, the owners moved to the historic plaza area and re-named it the Santa Fe Bite.